-Research shows that when we are not deliberately paying attention to something, our brain clicks off into Default Mode.
-This is a type of attention characterised by mental chatter, mind wandering, operating on ‘automatic pilot’, dwelling on the past and worrying about the future, judgment and criticism.
-In contrast, when we deliberately pay attention to what we are doing, we experience things directly, through the senses, and avoid getting caught up in worrying, dwelling, judging and fight/flight reactivity.
+When we are not deliberately paying attention to something, our brain clicks off into Default Mode.
+This is a type of attention characterised by mental chatter.
+In contrast, when we deliberately pay attention to what we are doing, we experience things directly through the senses, and avoid getting caught up in worrying, dwelling, judging and fight/flight reactivity.
 You have probably experienced the present moment while engaging in activities such as exercising, playing music, being in nature, engaging in hobbies and spending times with loved ones.

 Mindfulness begins with learning to focus on the moment.
-Becoming deliberately aware we start to notice that while things can change from moment to moment, the awareness itself remains unchanged.
+When becoming deliberately aware, we start to notice that while things can change from moment to moment, the awareness itself remains unchanged.
 When we bring open and accepting awareness to ourselves and others, we tend to act and relate with more compassion and care.
 We become gentler and kinder and our relationships start to change.
-And as we become better practiced at deliberate, open awareness in each moment, we become able to better maintain emotional equilibrium in any situation.
+Also, as we become better practiced at deliberate, open awareness in each moment, we become able to better maintain emotional equilibrium in any situation.